-The flight controllers Insight announced that the spacecraft was intact just before 7 am AEDT, after supersonic dangerous descent over the red Martian skies.
+The flight controllers announced that the space & # 39; the Insight space had reached the surface just before 7 am AEDT, after supersonic dangerous descent over the red Martian skies.

 Tweed right after landing Insight offered eerie words coming from the outside world: "Nħossok Mars … and soon I know your heart.
 B & # 39; this safe landing, I'm here.
 I'm home . "